gialexan/42cursus-pipex/README.md

 This project consists of reproducing the behavior of the [shell pipe](https://www.geeksforgeeks.org/piping-in-unix-or-linux/).

 ### What is pipex?
 Pipex is an individual project at [42](https://www.42sp.org.br/) that requires us to create a program that simulates the behavior of the [shell pipe](https://www.geeksforgeeks.org/piping-in-unix-or-linux/).
-To build the program it is necessary to create child processes using [fork()](https://www.geeksforgeeks.org/fork-system-call/) communicating with the parent process through [pipe()](https://www.geeksforgeeks.org/pipe-system-call/), manipulate the environment variable test if the command exists or has execution permission, print errors to [STDERR] when necessary, returning the correct [status code](https://www.geeksforgeeks.org/exit-codes-in-c-c-with-examples/).
+To build the program it is necessary to create child processes using [fork()](https://www.geeksforgeeks.org/fork-system-call/) communicating with the parent process through [pipe()](https://www.geeksforgeeks.org/pipe-system-call/), manipulate the environment variable testing if the command exists or has execution permission, print errors to [STDERR] when necessary, returning the correct [status code](https://www.geeksforgeeks.org/exit-codes-in-c-c-with-examples/).

 #### Badge
 <img src="pipexm.png" width="150" height="150"/>